Healthy Homes Assessment Marewa

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch now and schedule your rental properties home evaluation.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today to book your rental property home assessment.

 home assessments for rental properties